Student Information

 Long Bio

-Amy serves as the Senior Instructional Designer for Arizona State University's School of Life Sciences Teaching and Learning Center, where she leads initiatives to enhance teaching effectiveness and student learning.
-Drawing on over 20 years of experience in education, she uses design-thinking principles to empower faculty through innovative instructional design, professional development opportunities, formative observations, and instructional coaching cycles.
+Amy serves as the Senior Instructional Designer for Arizona State University's Office of Medical Education in the John Shufeldt School of Medicine and Medical Engineering, where she leads initiatives to enhance teaching effectiveness and student learning.
+Drawing on over 20 years of experience in education, she uses design-thinking principles to support faculty and students through innovative, human-centered instructional design.

 Education